ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 Another way of defining host-specific facts is to place a `.fact` file in a special directory on remote hosts, `/etc/ansible/facts.d/`.
-These files can be either JSON or INI files, or you could use executables that return JSON.
+These files can be either JSON or INI files, or you could use *executables/scripts* that return JSON.
 As an example, create the file `/etc/ansible/facts.d/settings.fact` on a remote host, with the following
 contents:
 ```ini